Oddisy/Oddisy/README.md

 ## 🛠 Skills
-Javascript, HTML, CSS..., C, currently learning React and lookimg forward to collaborate with any project
+Javascript, HTML, CSS..., C, currently learning React and lookimg forward to collaborate in any project